workcontrolgit/TemplateOnionAPI/README.md

 6. Bogus — a realistic, easy to use mock data .NET library for rapid REST API design and testing

 # How to intall the template
-Copy the OnionAPITemplate.zip to the directory of the Visual Studio templates for C#.
+Copy the TemplateOnionAPI.zip (in the root of the repo) to the directory of the Visual Studio templates for C# on your desktop.

-For Visual Studio 2019, the folder is at
+For Visual Studio 2019, the tempalte folder is at

 C:\Users\[UserName]\Documents\Visual Studio 2019\Templates\ProjectTemplates\Visual C#